mjc-gh/message_verifier/README.md

 [MessageEncryptor](
 http://api.rubyonrails.org/classes/ActiveSupport/MessageEncryptor.html).

-This library handles all the formatting, encoding and cryptography.
-It does not handle serialization aspects.
+This library handles all the formatting, encoding and cryptography It does not handle serialization aspects.
 The idea is to input and output raw strings to and from this library and handle serialization on another layer.

 ### Documentation